mylesmegyesi/metis/README.md

 * `:if` A function that takes a map and returns true if the validation should be run.
 Default `(fn [attrs] true)`.
 * `:if-not` A function that takes map and returns true if the validation should not be run.
 Default `(fn [attrs] false)`false

-### Defining custom Validators
+### Defining custom validators

-Even though Metis has many [built-in validators](https://github.com/mylesmegyesi/metis/wiki/Built-in-validators), you will probably need to define your own at some point.
+Even though Metis has many [built-in](https://github.com/mylesmegyesi/metis/wiki) validators, you will probably need to define your own at some point.
 Custom validators are defined in the same way that the built-in validators are defined, as functions.

 A validator is simply a function that takes in a map and returns an error or nil.
 As an example, let's look at the built-in presence validator.